Install CLI tools (meshctl and mcp-mesh-registry)

 ⚠️ Known Limitations

-• Go registry: Requires Go 1.23+ and CGO for SQLite support
+• Building from source: Requires Go 1.23+ with CGO enabled for SQLite support

 • Air-gapped environments: Requires manual dependency download